BAMresearch/aRTist-handbook/docs/_sources/tutorial_xray_source.rst.txt

 You can get the spectrum (and therefore the photon flux) at a certain point of the projection image with the *Spectrum Picker*.

-.. note:: Below the diagram of the spectrum, click on the button |icon-pick| :guilabel:`Show attenuated spectrum for picked position` to open the *Spectrum Picker* (:numref:`spectrumPicker01`).
+.. note:: Below the diagram of the spectrum, click on the button |22x22_edit-pickposition| :guilabel:`Show attenuated spectrum for picked position` to open the *Spectrum Picker* (:numref:`spectrumPicker01`).

 The **incident** spectrum (i.e. the free beam when it leaves the source after the last filter step) and the **attenuated** spectrum are currently the same because we have not yet picked a reference point on the projection image.

-.. |icon-pick| image:: pictures/icons/22x22_edit-pickposition.png
-    :width: 22

 .. _spectrumPicker01:
 .. figure:: pictures/tutorial-xraysource-spectrum-picker-01.png